|

 Since you already have your laptop for watching your movies/TV shows, it won’t be a bad idea to get some work done.

 Catch up on English projects.
-That way the time wasted waiting for your flight would not feel like a complete waste.
+That way, the time spent waiting for your flight wouldn't feel like a complete waste.

 Play English games in English on your phone/puzzles/